seapagan/url-shortener2/README.md

 > hosting provider uses these - for example Vercel or Heroku) and set up and
 > migrate your Database, exactly the same as for Develpment as desctribed above.

-## Who is Using this Template?

-Meh, at the moment probably no-one except me 😆.
-If you do use this in one of your own projects, drop me a message and I'll add your profile and project links here 😃

 ## Planned Functionality

 See the [TODO.md](TODO.md) file for plans.